Warner-Bell/aws-s3hosted-website-devops/CONFIG_SETUP.md

    - **Action**: Update this value to your desired region if different.

 ### 2. **CFN_BUCKET**
-   - **Description**: The name of an existing S3 bucket where CloudFormation templates are stored.
+   - **Description**: The name of an existing S3 bucket where CloudFormation templates are or can be stored.
    - **Example**:
      ```bash
-     CFN_BUCKET="cfmtn-stacks-2025"
+     CFN_BUCKET="cfmtn-stacks-2025" #don't use this example it will fail
      ```
    - **Action**: Replace `cfmtn-stacks-2025` with the name of your CloudFormation template bucket.